by Dryden Goodwin

+The five by five configuration of the drawings represents Redgrave's Olympic wins.
 Goodwin intended the precision of the drawings to parallel Redgrave's exceptional concentration and his dedication to training.
 The animation transforms the artist's draughtsmanship into a single moving image: a kinetic portrait of Britain's greatest athlete.

 Current affairsThe Loans for Peerages affair erupts after four businessmen who gave unpublished loans to the Labour Party are nominated for peerages.
 The scandal revealed a legal loophole: while political parties must declare all large donations, they were not required to declare loans.
 This led the Police to investigate whether the parties had broken the 1925 Honours (Prevention of Abuses) Act, and to Lord Levy and Tony Blair.